 Assistant Secretary (Head of Corporate Services) 2006-2009

 Secretary General to President Mary McAleese, and President Michael D. Higgins, Áras an Uachtaráin.
 2010 - 2014

 Second Secretary General, Department of Foreign Affairs and Trade (Ireland, UK and Americas Division) June 2014 to August 2017

 Ambassador of Ireland to the United Kingdom, September 2017 to date

 Ambassador O'Neill is married to Aisling, and they have two children.

 Our Ambassador history

-Ambassador Mulhall is the 14th Irish Ambassador to Britain.
-For more information about the Embassy and to find out more about our previous Ambassadors from John Dulanty to his immediate predecessor Ambassador Bobby McDonagh please visit the Embassy History page.
+Ambassador O'Neill is the 17th Irish Ambassador to the United Kingdom.
+For more information about the Embassy and to find out more about our previous Ambassadors from John Dulanty to his immediate predecessor Ambassador Dan Mulhall please visit the Embassy History page.